 The Magpie venue is located on the Arena.

 This is the main Showground pavilion.
 Even though it is a large agricultural shed, we install heavy acoustic drapes which turn it into a fine acoustic space.
 It is named after Gulaga (Mount Dromedary), a mountain sacred to the Yuin people, just to the north of Cobargo, near Tilba.
 Our two largest venues are named after the two most significant mountains in the area.

-This is the small showground pavilion, which will be used for workshops, intimate concerts, and as the Session Bar from mid-afternoon.
+This was the Showground dining room.
+We use it for workshops and intimate concerts.
 The Yuin Folk Club banner forms the backdrop to the stage.
 This venue derives its name from the Yuin Folk Club, which was named in honour, and with permission, of the Yuin Nation on the South Coast.

 This is our Instrument lock-up, available to performers only.
 This pavilion was formally the old Brogo Fire Shed.
 We acquired this and relocated it to the Showground.
 It will be used for workshops.
 It is named after Narira Creek which flows through the Showground, just down the hill from the Narira venue.

 The Brolga is an Australian bird in the crane family that is well known for its intricate mating dance.
 As you have undoubtedly guessed, this is our Dance venue.
 The dance venue will be operating from Friday afternoon and as well as the usual range of demonstrations and workshops.
 See the Dance Program page for details.
 The Friday and Saturday night dances will be held at the COBARGO SCHOOL OF ARTS HALL, just a short walk from the Festival site, heading towards the village.